NotWoods/tigeroakes.com/content/posts/javascript-events-part-1/index.md

 When an event is fired, it starts off at the element where the event originated (one of the links).
 However, it won't stop there.
 The browser goes to each parent of that link, calling any event listeners on those parents.
-This will continue until the root document is reached.
+This will continue until the **root** of the document is reached (the `<body>` tag in HTML).
 This process is called "bubbling", as the event rises through the document tree like a bubble.

 <img src="event_anim.svg" alt="Animation of event bubbling" height="250" width="265">